 What is Doner Meat?

-The meat turns slowly and roasted until the meat is cooked and tender.
+The meat turns slowly and is roasted until the meat is cooked and tender.
 Sometimes people refer to the rotisserie as a doner kebab machine.

-When the meat is ready to be served, thin slices of meat are shaved off and usually used as a filling for a pita or flatbread.
+When the meat is ready to be served, thin slices are shaved off and usually used as a filling for a pita or flatbread.
 Doner meat can also be used in salads or other dishes.

 Is Doner Meat Keto Friendly?